 In this article, we describe how you can discover and segment-

-- Total number of users granting/blocking web push permission
+- Number of users who have granted web push permission on your website

-- Number of web push subscription events occurring in a specified time
+- Number of users subscribing to web push in a specified time duration

-- Number of users modifying Web Push Permissions
+- Number of users receiving and clicking Web Push notifications

 Do ensure you have already integrated web push as mentioned here.

 To identify no. of users who have subscribed to Web Push Notifications, use the identifier Web Push Subscription Status and select True from the drop-down.

 This will also enable you to identify the no. of subscribers who unsubscribed after subscribing to push notifications once.

 Note: Earlier, web push subscribers were identified via Web Push Preference is Granted.
 We are phasing this user attribute soon and replacing it with Web Push Subscription Status which is dynamic and updates the user's push subscription status either when users visit your website or when we get a response from GCM about the user's push token.